Princeton grad gets maximum sentence in killing of hedge-fund father

 Gilbert addressed the court for about 10 minutes and referred to himself as "the defendant," The New York Times reported.

 He told the court, “The defendant expresses remorse.”
-He also

 Justice Melissa Jackson was not convinced that he is insane.